The structure of this MOOC is still under development. At the moment, the following modules are proposed

 Software and technology underpin modern science.
 There is an increasing demand for more sophisticated open source software, matched by an increasing willingness for researchers to openly collaborate on new tools.
 These developments come with a specific ethical, legal and economic challenges that impact upon research workflows.
 This module will introduce the necessary tools required for transforming software into something that can be openly accessed and re-used by others.

-LO5b: Be able to turn code made for personal use into open code which is accessible by others (task).
+- Individual researchers will be able to transform code designed for their personal use into code that is accessible and re-usable by others.

 Resources: Open Research Software and Open Source